I am an experienced tutor from the most prestigious tutoring companies in the Bay Area, and I taught physics

 My students enjoy our sessions.
 I put my students at ease by never lecturing them but quickly figuring out and appreciate what they know and then guiding them to learn what they don’t yet know.
 As I guide them to achieve new understandings, the dull equations start to make sense, and their eyes sparkle.
 “That was so cool!”
 “That’s a beautiful equation!” many of my students often say.

 from Peking University, majoring in mechanics, the first and largest branch of physics; a Masters and practically a PhD (missing one course) with a 4.0/4.0 GPA from the University of Cincinnati, also majoring in mechanics; and an MBA from the University of Chicago.

 My passion for teaching started before I was born — my father is a lifelong quantum physics professor (now retired) and my late mother taught in high school.
 One day when I was a child, my dad proudly said he had begun teaching my brother when he was three.
 I cried out, “I’m four and a half already!
 How come no one has begun teaching me yet?”
 When my sister turned three, I made sure someone began teaching her — by teaching her the first grade

 Later, I taught physics (fluid mechanics) at Beijing University of Science and Technology and was a teaching assistant for college-level physics (solid mechanics) while pursuing my graduate study at the University of Cincinnati.
 In one of the most prestigious tutoring companies in the bay area, I professionally tutored high school students in physics, calculus, precalculus, algebra

 As my students have found out, I am friendly, have great patience, good at making difficult subjects understandable and hard-to-remember equations memorable.
 I can make seemingly dull math/science subjects interesting, so my sessions are always interesting to my students.
 I highly customize to the specific needs, learning styles, and personalities of my students.
 Furthermore, I keep their parents updated.

-, I took 50 credit hours of math as an undergraduate student and minored in mathematics while pursuing my PhD (equivalent to a Master’s degree in mathematics).
+, I took 50 credit hours of math as an undergraduate student and minored in mathematics while pursuing my PhD (a math minor for PhD is equivalent to a Master’s degree in mathematics).
 When I was a ninth grader, I was a winner in high school math competition first in Shenyang, a city of 8 million people, larger than the state of Massachusetts, and then in Liaoning, a province of 44 million people, larger than the country of Spain.